ILIAS-eLearning/ILIAS/templates/Guidelines_SCSS-Coding.md

 * Build a class for the panel to set background color, border and font-style based on mixins from Tools and global variables from Settings.

 ### Non-Examples:
-* Define font-families or sizes for some components.
-This is supposed to be done in the Settings layer.
+* Define font-families or sizes in px for a component.
+This is supposed to be done on higher layers.

 ## Hacks and Tweaks